 Protecting Your Florida Driving Privileges

 With the right legal representation by your side, you won’t have to think about the consequences you fear.
-I can be trusted to keep you informed on your case and of the legal options available to you.
-I have defended more than 3,000 DUI cases throughout Florida and have been defending suspended license cases for three decades.
+You can be trust me to keep you informed and the legal options available to you.
+I have defended more than 5,000 DUI cases throughout Florida and have been defending suspended license cases for three decades.
 I have an extensive and practical knowledge of Florida’s DUI laws from my experience serving as an Assistant State Attorney and on the Florida Bar Traffic Court Rules Committee, on which I helped write DUI and traffic court rules.

 If you are looking for a professional DUI defense lawyer in Miami who is committed to protecting your rights as a driver, you have come to the right place.
-I know that your choice in legal representation is one of the most important decisions that you will make right now and I can be trusted to defend your case from start to finish.
-If you are ready to enlist the service of a fierce advocate, do not hesitate to contact Jonathan Blecher, P.A. as soon as possible.
+I know that your choice in legal representation is one of the most important decisions that you will make right now.
+I can be trusted to defend your case from start to finish.
+If you are ready to enlist the service of a fierce advocate, contact my firm as soon as possible.

 I handle each case that comes through my doors personally.
-Because I am directly in charge of your legal matters, I take your matters seriously and can exhaust every avenue to ensure that you retain your license.
-Call now to schedule a free case evaluation to get started with my firm.
+Because I am directly in charge of your legal matters, I take your matters seriously.
+I will exhaust every avenue to ensure that you retain your license.
+Call now to schedule a free case evaluation and get started with my firm.